adkinsrs/sadkins_site/misc.md

 * Apr 30 - Islets - PC
 * May 5 - Down in Bermuda - Android
 * May 26 - Cricket Through The Ages - PC
+* June 4 - Chants of Sennaar - PC

 ### Books I have read